AudioBible/KJV/README.md

 # BREAK OUT OF YOUR MENTAL PRISON!

-# YOU HAVE TO BE ASLEEP TO LIVE THE AMERICAN DREAM!
+## YOU HAVE TO BE ASLEEP TO BE LIVING THE AMERICAN DREAM!

 #### One thing if for sure, this has taught me how to put my ego to the side.